 RAN1 completed the study on NR-based Access to Unlicensed Spectrum in RAN1 #95.

-The study concludes [1] that it is feasible to modify NR to operate in unlicensed spectrum in carrier aggregation (CA) with NR, dual connectivity (DC) with LTE or NR, stand-alone (SA), and SA with DL in unlicensed band and UL in licensed band scenarios.
+The study concludes [1] that it is feasible to modify NR to operate in unlicensed spectrum in carrier aggregation (CA) with a licensed band NR carrier(s) , dual connectivity (DC) with LTE or NR in a licensed band, stand-alone (SA) with DL and UL in unlicensed band, and SA with DL in unlicensed band and UL in licensed band.

-RAN1, as the leading WG for the NR-U SI, sees no issue with proceeding with the corresponding WI.
+RAN1, as the leading WG for the NR-U SI, sees no issue with proceeding with a corresponding WI.

 Change Section 2 as follows:

-ACTION: RAN1 respectfully requests RAN to take RAN1 recommendation into account
+ACTION: RAN1 respectfully requests RAN to take this information into account

 R1-1814295 TP proposal for 38.889 Qualcomm Incorporated